 Frequently Asked Questions

-- CLTs purchase and steward land for long-term, permanently affordable use by the communities they serve.
-When a CLT purchases a piece of property, it separates the deed to the land from the deed to whatever structures exist on the land.
+CLTs purchase and steward land for long-term, permanently affordable use by the communities they serve.
+When a CLT purchases a piece of property, it separates the deed to the land from the deed to the structures that exist on the land.
 The CLT maintains ownership of the land and places restrictions on the sale price of the land itself and whatever structures exist on the land.
-This allows the CLT to ensure the land and the structures on it remain permanently affordable, even when market rate development and gentrification drive up the price of land and housing in the same area.
+This allows the CLT to ensure the land and the structures on it remain permanently affordable, even when market rate development and gentrification drive up the price of land and housing in the same neighborhood.

 Our city has been experiencing crises in housing, food security, policing, violence, unemployment, poverty, and so many other areas of social life for generations now.
 These crises have always affected BIPOC Communities far more than they have affected white communities.
 To us, the root cause of these crises is that BIPOC Communities in Rochester have always and continue to be treated as sources of wealth to be extracted from.

 Whether it is out of town landlords who charge way too much for terrible quality housing that they never maintain, corporate chains who sell low quality goods and pay poverty wages, or large developers who get massive tax breaks from our governments to build things our community does not need, the driving force is the same.
 Communities of Color are primarily sources of profit for wealthy, mostly white people who do not come from or care about the people in those communities.
 This is the root cause of the many problems our community faces, and in order to do anything about it, we need to change who owns and controls resources in our community